Stericycle: Opioid crisis

 In 2018, Stericycle joined the National Safety Council as the medicine disposal partner for a nationwide campaign.
-Stericycle served as a leading voice on safe disposal practices giving away thousands of Seal&SendSM MailBack Envelopes consumers could drop in any mailbox.
+Stericycle served as a leading voice on safe disposal practices giving away thousands of Seal&Send Mail Back Envelopes consumers could drop in any mailbox.

 The Stop Everyday Killers campaign began with the unveiling of Prescribed to Death: A Memorial to the Victims of the Opioid Crisis in Chicago.
 The exhibit includes a memorial wall made of pills carved with faces that represent the 22,000 people lost last year to prescription opioid overdose.

 In 2019, Stericycle partnered with the National Safety Council to launch the Opioids at Work Employer Toolkit.

+In 2020, Stericycle partnered with the Rural Community Assistance Partnership (RCAP) on a program, focusing on improving water quality through the removal of unused prescription opiates.
+RCAP distributed 10,000 of Stericycle’s medication mail-back envelopes to rural communities in the United States, allowing people to mail back their unused medicines for destruction and disposal through regulated means.

 SteriCares Hardship Fund

 Stericycle operates a fund that allows employees to support other employees in times of hardship.
 Stericycle employees have helped over 250 Stericycle families with over $515,000 in grants since 2016.
 During the fund's biggest year ever in 2017, employees raised $160,000 alone in emergency relief following Hurricane Harvey, Hurricane Irma, and Hurricane Maria.
-The company currently operates the fund in the US and Canada, and plans to expand it to Latin America in 2019.
+The company currently operates the fund in the US, Canada, and Ireland.

 After Hurricane Harvey hit Houston in 2017, Stericycle team members amassed three truckloads of donations that were distributed to families across five Stericycle sites in Houston.
 After Hurricane Maria, Stericycle facilities in Puerto Rico became gathering zones for hot meals, water, laundry service, showers, and shelter to team members who lost their homes.

 Global food aid

 Since 2011, Stericycle has supported Feed My Starving Children, an organization benefiting malnourished children around the world.
-In 2018, Stericycle team members packed over 291 cases totaling nearly 63,000 meals, which will feed over 170 children.

 American Diabetes Association partnership

-Stericycle has also partnered with the American Diabetes Association (ADA) in 2019.
+Stericycle partnered with the American Diabetes Association (ADA) in 2019.
 Stericycle's partnership with the ADA includes providing consumer-based education, raising awareness and sponsoring key events, such as the Tour de Cure.

-Controversy

-Pollution violation settlement
+Environmental impact

 In 2011, the Texas Commission on Environmental Quality alleged Stericycle "failed to dispose of pathological waste according to approved methods of treatment and disposition" in violation of 30 Tex.
 Admin.
 Code § 330.1219(b)(3).
 Stericycle denied the charges but agreed to a settlement that included a fine of $34,000.